-One example of the Christen lathe found more frequently than others is the DAN "Model 44", a 5.75" x 20" or 30" (145 mm x 500 mm or 750 mm) finely made precision machine with an excellent finish and fine detailing.
-Although introduced towards the end of World War Two, in 1944, the lathe was a development of a model first seen around 1929, a type known to have sometimes carried the branding "Atlantic" on the screwcutting chart.
-Like all Swiss machine-tools, this was both a thoroughly well thought-out design of exemplary quality and execution.
-Over a thousand examples of the earlier model were built but, at the moment, little is known of how well the "44" fared - however, from the writer's conversations with engineers trying to obtain deliveries of machine tools in the immediate post war decade (with delivery times sometimes stretching beyond two years) there can be little doubt that it would have been a success.
+One example of the Christen lathe found more frequently than others is the DAN "Model 44", a 5.75" x 20" or 30" (145 mm x 500 mm or 750 mm) finely made precision-class machine with an excellent finish and fine detailing.
+Although introduced towards the end of World War Two, in 1944, the lathe was a development of a model first seen around 1929, a type known to have sometimes carried the branding "Atlantic" on its screwcutting chart.
+Like all Swiss machine-tools, this was both a thoroughly well-thought-out design and of exemplary quality and execution.
+Over a thousand examples of the earlier model were built but, at the moment, little is known of how well the "44" fared - however, from the writer's conversations with engineers trying to obtain deliveries of machine tools in the immediate post-war decade (with delivery times sometimes stretching beyond two years) there can be little doubt that it would have been a success.

-Divided into two sections, each with its own oil bath, the screwcutting gearbox held hardened gears and was driven through the usual train of changewheels from spur gears (in their own oil bath) mounted inboard of the left-hand end of the spindle.
+Divided into two sections, each with its own oil bath, the screwcutting gearbox held hardened gears and was driven through the usual train of changewheels from spur gears (in an oil bath) mounted inboard of the left-hand end of the spindle.
 Although the changewheels ran on studs from which they could be quickly detached (by the use of a simple slotted-washer arrangement) the gear-guard cover had to be unbolted and lifted off instead of hinging open.
-As standard the box was able to generate 37 inch, 39 metric and 21 module pitches and was controlled through the usual method of a sliding tumbler combined with lever-operated rotary controls.
+As standard, the box was able to generate 37 inch, 39 metric and 21 module pitches and was controlled through the usual method of a sliding tumbler combined with lever-operated rotary controls.
 Both the ground-finish, high precision, ball-bearing bushed leadscrew (and the power shaft) could be set to rotate in either direction (or be isolated) by a form of tumble reverse built into the headstock.
-38 power sliding and surfacing feeds were provided that, for each evolution of the spindle, gave rates of 0.001" (0.0254 mm) to 0.04" (1.016 mm) and 0.0005" (0.0127 mm) to 0.02" (0.508 mm) respectively.
+38 power sliding and surfacing feeds were provided that, for each revolution of the spindle, gave rates of 0.001" (0.0254 mm) to 0.04" (1.016 mm) and 0.0005" (0.0127 mm) to 0.02" (0.508 mm) respectively.

-One version of the Dan lathe, the Type "750" (and possibly others), had a screwcutting arrangement similar to that on the Oerlikon where, when cutting a thread it was only necessary to disengage the drive at the end of thread, while leaving the spindle running, return the carriage to the start point, and engage the clasp-nut lever, the lathe automatically finding the right engagement point.
+One version of the Dan lathe, the Type "750" (and possibly others), had a cleverly-engineered screwcutting arrangement similar to that on the Swiss Oerlikon where, when cutting a thread it was only necessary to disengage the drive at the end of the thread, while leaving the spindle running, return the carriage to the start point, and engage the clasp-nut lever, the lathe automatically finding the right engagement point.

 Weighing approximately 1475 lbs (669 kg) the shorter-bed lathe was 66.5-inches (1689 mm) long while the other was 9.5-inches (241 mm) longer and tipped the scales at 1520 lbs.
 (689 kg).

-If you have a Christen, Dan, Unic or "Atlantic" lathe (or any information about them) the writer would be interested to hear from you.
+If you have a Christen, Dan, Unic or "Atlantic" lathe (or any information about them) the writer would be interested to hear from you..